This is what my mind/body sometimes says in the cold weather when I am looking at my gorgeous road bike sitting on the trainer.

 The reality is though, despite all of this, that bike and trainer are in the basement completely out of sight, but luckily not completely out of mind.

 There is somewhere, deep inside, a part of me…a little voice…that is whispering, “Stacy!
 Remember your goals!
-You won’t be riding 100 miles at 15 mph this year with 2500 feet of climbing if you don’t put down your phone, stop scrolling through mindless stuff, and GET OFF THE DARN COUCH!”
+You won’t be anywhere near them if you don’t put down your phone, stop scrolling through mindless stuff, and GET OFF THE DARN COUCH!”

 What I am trying to say here is… I get it.
 I hear you.
 There are times when I am excited for my workouts!
 Where I have had a stressful day and can’t wait to just pedal all that stress away.